Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Step back in time and experience important stories and cultural history.

-Technically a part of the city of Winston Salem, Old Salem is a historic district worth checking out if you happen to be in Winston-Salem or nearby.
+Old Salem is a historic district that is technically a part of the city of Winston-Salem.
+However, this unique area is worth checking out if you happen to be nearby.

-Here, you’ll be able to step back in time and get a taste of living history.
+Step back in time and get a taste of living history in Old Salem.
 This North Carolina museum and its gardens tell the stories of Black, Moravian, and Indigenous people of the American South.

 A fine collection of artifacts and arts from life in early the South are featured here.
 This includes furniture, artwork, metalwork, and more.
 Overall, this is a fantastic cultural and educational landmark.